aurovilleresearchplatform/aurovilleresearchplatform.github.io/about.md

 <div>
 <img src="https://aurovilleresearchplatform.github.io/images/Ravi.jpg" style="max-width:35%;object-fit: contain;float:bottom;padding-right:20px;padding-bottom:10px;">
-<p>I manage this website and Aurorepo.
-I have a bit of research experience and I've published a few papers, which are listed on my <a href="https://scholar.google.co.in/citations?user=yVRjrEsAAAAJ" target="_blank">Google Scholar profile</a>.</p>
+<p>I manage this website and AuroRepo.
+I also have a bit of research experience from my time as a graduate student.</p>
 </div>